dell/omnia/docs/source/Logging/index.rst

 .. caution:: It is not recommended to delete the below log files or the directories they reside in.

 .. note:: Log files are rotated periodically as a storage consideration.
-The operating system in use decides how often the logs are rotated.
+To customize how often logs are rotated, edit the ``/etc/logrotate.conf`` file on the node.

 Below is a list of all logs available to Loki and can be accessed on the dashboard: